-For me, the very first time I cast this amazing lure into that shimmering sea, I had this strange instantaneous feeling that I was going to get a take straight away.
+For me, the very first time I cast this great lure into that shimmering sea, I had this strange instantaneous feeling that I was going to get a take straight away.

-Yes, the Zonk is a killer of a lure and with very limited opportunity to use them it’s still always in my lure box.
+Yes, the Zonk is a killer of a lure, and with minimal opportunity to use them, it’s still always in my lure box.
 So the answer is yes, in my opinion, it is the best lure out there (in the right conditions).

 The first time I caught with the Zonk was off the East side of Ramsgate, fishing the tide down from high off an old slipway.
-That’s the one and only time I’d fished that venue but caught two bass that day so a good day.
+That’s the only time I’d fished that venue, but I caught two bass that day, so a good day.

 What makes the Megabass Zonk Such a good Lure?

 What is so impressive about the Zonk is the rod tremor when you are retrieving it back in.
-You can really feel that juddering feeling right through the rod.
-It’s almost like you know you’re going to get a take I have not noticed this as much with any other lure.
+You can feel that juddering feeling right through the rod.
+It’s almost like you know you’re going to get a take.
+I have not noticed this as much as any other lure.

 Great Casting Lure

 Yes, there are no two ways about it.
-The Zonk is great for casting.
-Which is great when we need that deeper water.
-If you are fishing shallow rough ground then even a Savage Gear Eel (another amazing lure) will stay in the box.
+The Zonk is excellent for casting, which is fantastic when we need that deeper water.
+If you are fishing shallow rough ground, then even a Savage Gear Eel (another amazing lure) will stay in the box.

 The difference between the Savage Gear and the Zonk is about another £20 these days.
-That’s if you can get the model of Zonk you’re looking for.
-The Shenghitsu Iwashi Zonk (My Favourite Zonk) seems impossible to get hold of, this seems like madness if you ask me.
+That’s if you can get the model of Zonk you want.
+The Shenghitsu Iwashi Zonk (My Favourite Zonk) seems impossible to get hold of; this seems like madness if you ask me.

 How many Varieties of the Megabass Zonk are There?

-Apart from the numerous colours available, there are basically 3 different types of Megabass Zonk.
+Apart from the numerous colours available, there are three different types of Megabass Zonk.
 They are:

-- Zonk Yoro-Yoro: These lures have a hinged lip, and also dive slightly deeper than it’s sinking brother the SW version.
-Apparently, the Japanese have stopped manufacturing this and the High Pitch version.
-This may explain the shortage in the UK.
+- Zonk Yoro-Yoro: These lures have a hinged lip and dive slightly deeper than their sinking brother, the SW version.
+The Japanese have stopped manufacturing this and the High Pitch version.
+Incidentally, this may explain the shortage in the UK.

-- Zonk High Pitch: This also has a hinged lip and is the deepest diver out of the 3 versions of the Zonk, it also has the best action.
-Better stay away from that shallow ground..the rarer they are, the more they’re going to cost.
+- Zonk High Pitch: This also has a hinged lip and is the deepest diver out of the three versions of the Zonk; it also has the best action.
+Better stay away from that shallow ground; the rarer they are, the more they’re going to cost.
 Hang on to them.
-But, you can’t stop a mammoth bass from swimming around a rock and snapping you off, can you?
+But you can’t stop a mammoth bass from swimming around a rock and snapping you off, can you?
 That’s when you pay for a reel with an unbelievable drag.
 Read More

-- Zonk SW: Last but not least the SW version.
-This is the most common in the UK but still can be a pain to get hold of.
-You may be thinking why is he writing about a lure that is so hard to get hold off.
-Well, they are that good and you can still get them you just have to shop around.
+- Last but not least, the SW version.
+Ultimately, this is the most common in the UK but still can be a pain to get.
+You may be thinking, why is he writing about a lure that is so hard to get hold of, and you would be right.
+Well, they are that good, and you can still get them; you have to shop around.

 Are they a floating or sinking lure?

-Out of the 3 different versions, the High Pitch and the Yoro-Yoro are floating lures.
-But the SW is the sinking version so DON’T STOP REELING WHEN YOU CAST OUT IT WILL SINK…Goodbye Zonk.
-Well if you’re fishing over rough ground that is.
+Out of the three different versions, the High Pitch and the Yoro-Yoro are floating lures.
+But the SW is the sinking version, so DON’T STOP REELING WHEN YOU CAST OUT.
+IT WILL SINK…Goodbye, Zonk.
+Well, if you’re fishing over rough ground, that is.

 Please note.
 Another good reason not to try and risk shallower ground is the bid can snap off.
-Yes, that hinge lip can break very easily then the lure is absolutely useless.
-Lure fisherman has been known to snap off the bibs when unhooking the fish so be careful.
+Yes, that hinge lip can break very easily then the lure is useless.

-This is always going to be a problem if all three hooks are set in.
-I’m definitely going barbless and bending the barbs on the trebles down.
+However, if all three hooks are in, this is always going to be a problem.
+I’m going barbless and bending the barbs on the trebles down.
 I have snapped the hooks in this situation before.
-We want that fish back in the water as fast as possible and not performing surgery trying to get those hooks out.
+We want to fish back in the water as fast as possible and not perform surgery trying to get those hooks out.

-Ultimately, we have left links for the Zonk on at the bottom of this page.
-However, If I was you I would have a good look around because even on Amazon the prices can be a bit outrageous.
-For me, I wouldn’t pay some of those prices but there are cheaper alternatives on there.
-I think this is down to a lack of Zonks on the market, in fact, I had heard (maybe a rumour) they had stopped making them…WHAT!
-If you are prepared to wait then eBay is probably your best bet.
+Ultimately, we have left links for the Zonk at the bottom of this page.
+However, If I were you, I would look around because even on Amazon, the prices can be a bit outrageous.
+I wouldn’t pay some of those prices, but there are cheaper alternatives on there.
+I think this is down to a lack of Zonks on the market.
+I had heard (maybe a rumour) they had stopped making them.
+WHAT?
+Your best bet is probably waiting for them by ordering on eBay.

-When Is It Best To Use The Megabass Zonk
+When Is It Best To Use The Megabass Zonks

-Personally, I haven’t lost the precious Zonk getting snagged up.
+I haven’t lost the precious Zonk getting snagged up.
 I’ve been lucky enough to fish with someone who knows the areas we fish well.
-Basically, locally, we never get to use the Zonk, well not consistently anyway.
+Locally, we never get to use the Zonk, well, not consistently anyway.

 Even further down the South Coast, there are only certain times over the high water can we get away with using them.
-You may think well just don’t use them, and generally, we don’t but you must have a Zonk or two in your arsenal of lures.
+You may think, well, don’t use them, and generally, we don’t, but you must have a Zonk or two in your arsenal of lures.
 Besides, you may be lucky to have deeper waters where you live.

 Hooray!
-Right, there are some amazing lures out there to replace our Zonk.
-One is the Flatpacker that is also made by Megabass and looks very similar to the Zonk.
+Right, there are some fantastic lures out there to replace our Zonk.
+Megabass also make another lure called ‘the Flatbacker’, which is a great lure and looks very similar to the Zonk.

-What I really love about this beauty is it only has two hooks.
-This for me is a little less hassle unhooking (as far as I’m concerned).
-Also, another great bonus is they cast really well too.
+What I love about this beauty is it only has two hooks.
+This is a little less hassle unhooking (as far as I’m concerned).
+Also, another great bonus is they cast well too.

 Maria Squash versus Megabass Zonk

-Disclosure: We use affiliate links on our website where we may make a small commission – However, the cost is no different when you buy through the links the price is the same either way – if you choose not to that’s absolutely fine – but will help us maintain and upkeep the website.
+Disclosure: We use affiliate links on our website where we may make a small commission – However, the cost is no different when you buy through the links; the price is the same either way – if you choose not to, that’s fine – but will help us maintain and upkeep the website.
 Thank you.